Sonm (SNM) is a project that is trying to create a free marketplace of decentralized cloud-based services based on distributed hardware.

 Sonm Team & Community

-The Sonm team currently consists of over 70 individuals spread across the globe.
+The Sonm team currently consists of over 30 individuals spread across the globe.
 The co-founders of the project are Aleksei Antonov and Sergei Ponomarev.
-Aleksei has stepped back from the project and acts as an advisor, while Sergey has stepped into the lead role as CEO of Sonm.
+Aleksei has stepped back from the project and acts as an advisor, while Sergey left the project to work on another startup in 2018.

 SONM Founders Aleksei Antonov and Sergei Ponomarev